A lot or a little?

 Thanks to a cruel ghost, Septimus is set up for a quest that no other apprentice has returned from -- but not if he escapes the Questing Guards first.
 He, Jenn, and his friend Beetle would rather rescue Nikko and Snorri, stranded in the distant past in book 3.
 It takes almost 300 pages for the trio to hit the road and this book is poorer for it.
 The focus should have been on their journey, not a slew of minor characters.

 Families can talk about the author's aversion to violence.
 How does the author make the story so exciting without battles and fighting?

 How is the approach to fantasy and the good/evil struggle different from other books?

-This is yet another fantasy book being made into a movie.
-If you read the book first, what do you think would make it a good movie?
+Do you think would make it a good movie?
 Who do you envision playing Jenna?
 Boy 412?

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.